DanielSchwager/GENCG.H2101_2/readme.md

 ## Intro

 Today's topic was very open.
 I have been interested in meditation for a long time, and the flower of life is a reoccurring symbol.
 It is a basic shape consisting of overlapping circles.
 The oldest-known example of the Flower Of Life is at least 6000 years old and dates all the way back to Ancient Egypt.
-So I tried to recreate the flower of life in javascript.
+I tried to recreate the flower of life in javascript.
 To get a better idea of the shape, I sketched one with pencil and paper.

 ## Seed of Life